-Apartment-style housing is available at the Lettie Patte Whitehead Graduate Complex, better known as the Gradplex.
-Adjacent to the Law School, the Gradplex has two-, three-, and four- bedroom apartments furnished with all the basics.
+Apartment-style housing is available at the Lettie Patte Whitehead Graduate Complex.
+Adjacent to the Law School, the Graduate Complex has two-, three-, and four- bedroom apartments furnished with all the basics.
 The apartments include a kitchen, living/dining area and one or two bathrooms.
 Rent varies depending on the number of bedrooms but includes all utilities, private telephone with voicemail, cable TV, and high-speed Internet access.

-Convenient to the Law School, the Gradplex is also a short walk to Colonial Williamsburg or a hop on the bus that stops at the Gradplex entrance and ventures beyond historic Williamsburg to other shopping and entertainment areas.
+Convenient to the Law School, the Graduate Complex is also a short walk to Colonial Williamsburg or a hop on the bus that stops at the complex's entrance and ventures beyond historic Williamsburg to other shopping and entertainment areas.

-About 20 percent of the Law School student body secures housing at the Gradplex.
+About 20 percent of the Law School student body secures housing at the Graduate Complex.
 Apartment-mates may be students from any of the various William & Mary graduate programs.
-The Gradplex does not accommodate families or married couples.
+The complex does not accommodate families or married couples.

 The Williamsburg area has an abundance of neighborhoods which comprise single family, condo and apartment living.
-Local newspapers and realty companies are good resources for both purchasing and renting.
-The apartment guide may be useful to hunt down appropriate living accommodations.
+Local newspapers such as the Virginia Gazette and realty companies are good resources for both purchasing and renting.
+The apartment guide, HotPads, RenttoOwnLabs.com, trulia, Zillow, or zumper may be useful to hunt down appropriate living accommodations.
 Off Campus Partners maintains a database of area landlords seeking renters and one of students seeking roommates.
-Finally, our Admission Office produces a Housing Bulletin that is mailed to you upon admission.

 Dining on campus

-Java City, the Law School coffee shop, offers fresh soups, sandwiches, salads and sushi.
-Or just stop in the Student Lounge for a Java City caffeine fix with specialty coffees and teas or a healthy juice drink.
+Zime, the Law School's bistro, offers fresh soups, sandwiches, salads and sushi.
+Or just stop by for a caffeine fix with specialty coffees and teas or a healthy juice drink.

 Purchase a meal plan and dine at any number of University facilities where food choices ranges from down-home favorites at the Sadler Center dining hall to the upscale food court at the Marketplace Cafe or to refined cuisine like blackened tuna and arugula pasta at "The Caf."